CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 start-rstudio-server
 ```
 This set up works with any [r-env-singularity module](../../apps/r-env-singularity.md), but does not work with [r-env-depricated](../../apps/r-env.md) modules.
-Further to launching RStudio in the background, the command selects a free port on the compute node while producing a session-specific random password for RStudio.

 **Jupyter notebook**
 ```